plae-tljg/PIKE-RAG_Verbose/README.md

 3. Modify the *yaml config* files and try the scripts under *examples/*, refer to [this document](docs/guides/examples.md);
 4. Build up your own pipeline and/or add your own components!

+🚀 Document ready [here](docs/guides/musique_example.md) for quick re-producing experiments on MuSiQue as shown in the technical report!

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a